MJMcGuffin/muqcs.js/README.md

 There is currently no support for controlled swap gates.

-The code depends on mathjs, but only for one subroutine which can be commented or removed to eliminate the dependency on mathjs.
+The code depends on <a href="https://mathjs.org/">mathjs</a>, but only for one subroutine (computePairwiseQubitConcurrences()) which can be commented or removed to eliminate the dependency on mathjs.

 **Under Construction**